Yaesu Digital Voice

 The church is located at 8045 Hogan Rd. just east of Parental Home Rd.
 Convenient to both Beach Blvd. and Southside Blvd., it is near the west end of the giant tower farm that overlooks the area.

-NOFARS pre-meeting dinner for both July and August is nearby at Lila's Seafood & Steaks, 7546 Beach Blvd.--in the front area of Winn-Dixie parking lot at Parental Home Rd and Beach Blvd. starting at 5PM.
+Meetings begin at 7PM.
+NOFARS pre-meeting dinner is nearby at Lila's Seafood & Steaks, 7546 Beach Blvd.--in the front area of Winn-Dixie parking lot at Parental Home Rd and Beach Blvd. starting at 5PM.

 BALANCED MODULATOR MONTHLY NEWSLETTER